Given an array of integers, transform the array in-place to a max heap.

 O(n)

-To see why the time complexity differs between these two approaches, see this stack overflow post: https://stackoverflow.com/a/18742428
+To see why the time complexity differs between these two approaches, see this Stack Overflow post.

 interviewing.io is a mock interview practice platform.
 We've hosted over 100K mock interviews, conducted by senior engineers from FAANG & other top companies.
 We've drawn on data from these interviews to bring you the best interview prep resource on the web.